 They do not tend to be painful or tender unless they become inflamed, damaged, or infected.
 Infections can occur if the cyst bursts.

 This article looks at how to remove and treat skin cysts, as well as their causes and potential complications.
 The article also provides some pictures to help identify them.

 Most skin cysts do not need treatment, and the best course of action is usually to keep them clean and not interfere with them.
 That said, a doctor may suggest removal if a cyst is causing discomfort.

 This might be because of infection, because the cyst gets in the way of everyday activities, or because it is in a prominent location.
 Removing a cyst can leave a small scar.

 When removing a cyst, the doctor will aim to remove it completely, as the cyst might form again if part of the sac wall remains on the skin.

 Infected cysts may require further treatment.
 It is

 Cyst removal at a doctor’s office involves:

-- local anesthetic to numb the area
+- a local anesthetic, to numb the area

-- apply a warm compress
+- applying a warm compress